Terrorism financing: Bahrain

-Bahrain has been regularly accused of doing very little to prevent the flow of funds for the terrorism financing in other nations.
+Bahrain has been regularly accused of doing very little to prevent the flow of funds for terrorism financing in other nations.

-Qatar

-Qatar interactions with militants includes financing Hamas.

 Saudi Arabia

-Saudi Arabia faces accusations of not doing enough to stop terrorism financing by private actors.
+Saudi Arabia has been accused of not doing enough to stop terrorism financing by private parties.

-A recent report by FATF highlighted serious deficiencies in Saudi Arabia's efforts to counter terrorism.
+A report by FATF highlighted serious deficiencies in Saudi Arabia's efforts to counter-terrorism.
 Terrorism financing budding in Saudi Arabia became an important source of funding for al-Qaeda and other terrorist organizations.

 In a leaked classified memo, Hillary Clinton said that in 2009 the kingdom was a crucial source of funds to Sunni terrorist groups, including al-Qaeda, the Taliban and Lashkar-e-Taiba pointing to its intelligence incompetence.

 In 2019, the European Commission added Saudi Arabia, along with several other countries, to its blacklist list of states that have failed to control money laundering and terrorism financing.
 Saudi Arabia has been accused of not making enough effort to control the huge amounts of money being transferred to Islamist extremists and terrorist groups.

 United Arab Emirates

-The United Arab Emirates had been accused of being a financial hub for terrorist organisations.
-The UAE banking system was found to be involved in the attacks on 11 September 2001 against the United States carried out by al-Qaeda.
+Until its removal from the list in 2024, the United Arab Emirates had been accused by the FATF of being a financial hub for terrorist organisations.
+The OCCRP suggested that this might have been premature.
+Historically, the UAE banking system was found to be involved in the attacks on 11 September 2001 against the United States carried out by al-Qaeda.
 The 9/11 terrorists had bank accounts in the UAE.
 Executing the attack cost the terrorist group around $400,000–500,000, out of which $300,000 was transacted via one of the hijackers’ bank accounts in the US.
-The movement of funds took place with the help of both public banking systems and the Al Qaeda established Hawala networks.
+The movement of funds took place with the help of both public banking systems and the Al-Qaeda established Hawala networks.

 According to the 9/11 Commission Report, in response to concerns that the UAE banking system had been used by 9/11 hijackers to launder funds, the UAE adopted legislation giving the Central Bank in 2002 the power to freeze suspect accounts for 7 days without prior legal authorisation.
-The report stated "banks have been advised to carefully monitor transactions passing through the UAE from Saudi Arabia and Pakistan and are now subject to more stringent transaction and client reporting requirements."
+The report stated, "banks have been advised to carefully monitor transactions passing through the UAE from Saudi Arabia and Pakistan and are now subject to more stringent transaction and client reporting requirements."
 The UAE government has since affirmed its stance and policy of zero tolerance towards terrorism financing.

+The US Treasury Department alleged a business network spread across the UAE, the Horn of Africa and Cyprus of laundering millions of dollars to al-Shabaab.
+The Office of Foreign Assets Control (OFAC) sanction 16 firms and individuals involved in the money laundering network.
+A key financial facilitator of al-Shabaab is Dubai-based Haleel Commodities L.L.C., along with its subsidiaries and branches in Uganda, Kenya, Somalia and Cyprus.